greg-raven/Department-21/_drafts/funnies.md

 The doctor says, "Well, now, nothing's wrong, exactly, but your baby is a little bit different.
 Your baby is a hermaphrodite."

-The woman says, "A hermaphrodite… what's that???"
+The woman says, "A hermaphrodite... what's that???"

-The doctor says, "Well, it means your baby has the… er… features… of a male and a female."
+The doctor says, "Well, it means your baby has the... er... features... of a male and a female."

 The woman turns pale.
 She says, "Oh my god!
-You mean it has a penis… AND a brain?"
+You mean it has a penis...
+AND a brain?"

 ------